pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-existing-project.md

 ## Create Supporting Content

-Our starter kits assume that there is at least one published post and page in your WordPress back-end.
+Our starter kits assume that there is at least one published post and page in your WordPress backend.
 A default WordPress install will have a sample of each, but if your site does not have any page or post content, you should create some before proceeding.